Sossenbinder/YeeMotion/Readme.md

-Small home automation utility for turning on YeeLight on motion detection
+Small home automation utility for turning on YeeLight on motion detection on a raspberry pi motion sensor